mozilla-platform-ops/ronin_puppet/README.md

 modules/roles_profiles/manifests/profiles
 ```

+Roles and profiles are both types of Puppet modules.
-Roles specify everything a machine type needs to fufill a role.
+- Roles specify everything a machine type needs to fufill a role.

-Profiles provide an OS-independent interface to functionality provided by modules.
+- Profiles provide an OS-independent interface to functionality provided by roles.

 ## testing